ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 ~~~~~~~~~~~
 {: #fig-api title="Resources of a Group Manager" artwork-align="center"}

-The Group Manager exports a single group-collection resource.
+The Group Manager exports a single group-collection resource, with resource type "ace.osc.gm" defined in {{iana-rt}} of this specification.
 The full interface for the group-collection resource allows the Administrator to:

 * Retrieve the list of existing OSCORE groups, possibly by filters.

 * Create a new OSCORE group, specifying its invariant group name and, optionally, its configuration.

 The Group Manager exports one group-configuration resource for each of its OSCORE groups.
-Each group-configuration resource is identified by the group name specified upon creating the group.
+Each group-configuration resource has resource type "ace.osc.gconf" defined in {{iana-rt}} of this specification, and is identified by the group name specified upon creating the group.
 The full interface for a group-configuration resource allows the Administrator to:

 * Retrieve the current configuration of the OSCORE group.